Using DNA to understand whale shark population size

 Genetic ageing of whale sharks a world first!

-We are collecting DNA samples from the whale shark population at Ningaloo Reef, Western Australia, to determine their age, while also unlocking the secrets of where they travel to and how deep they go.
+We are collecting DNA samples from the whale shark population at Ningaloo Reef, Western Australia, to determine how many there are also how old they are, while also unlocking the secrets of where they travel to and how deep they go.

-Previous tagging has revealed whale sharks have all the way south to Perth and others have been located as far as the Gulf of Carpenteria, 3,500km away.
-We have also discovered a whale shark travelling as deep as 1.8 kilometres, where it’s a chilly 3°C.
+Previous tagging has revealed whale sharks have swum as far south as Perth and others have been located as far as the Gulf of Carpenteria, 3,500km away.
+We have also recorded a whale shark diving as deep as 1.8 kilometres, where it’s a chilly 3°C.

 Although the largest fish in the sea, the whale shark is extremely elusive with much of its behaviour still unknown.
 Whale sharks are attracted to Ningaloo Reef to feed, and form part of the Reef’s diverse marine ecosystem.
 With continued research we hope to find out more, including where whale sharks mate and where they go to give birth to their live young.